adafruit/circuitpython-org/doc/hero_images.md

 - Keep the value "Create a new branch for this commit and start a pull request" checked.
 - Click the green "Commit changes" button.

-This will place you in a new screen where you can describe the changes you have made in the "Leave a ccomment" block.
+This will place you in a new screen where you can describe the changes you have made in the "Leave a comment" block.

 When ready, click the green "Create pull request" button.